Surgical

 1st Trimester: up to 12 weeks gestation

-- Commonly known as Vacuum or Aspiration or Suction Termination of Pregnancy.
+- Commonly known as Vacuum Aspiration or Suction Termination of Pregnancy.
 [VTOP, STOP or D&C(T)]

 - It can be performed from 5 weeks although doctors prefer the pregnancy to be at least 7-9 weeks so that the complete expulsion of the fetus is more easily discerned.